We're now live! Signup now

 Explanation

 We’re using SvelteKit’s progressive enhancement to intercept the form submission.
-We then use Passlock to register a passkey on the user’s device.
+We use Passlock’s SvelteKit extension to register a passkey on the user’s device.
 Passlock will store the public key component of the passkey in your Passlock vault.

 If all goes well, this will return a token that we can exchange for a user object in our form action.